 Conclusion

 Napoleon Bonaparte's story is inextricably linked to the French Revolution.
-His rise from a young artillery officer to the leader of France was a direct consequence of the Revolution's upheaval and the opportunities it created.
+But his rise from a young artillery officer to the leader of France was a direct consequence of the Revolution's upheaval and the opportunities it created.
 From his early military successes at Toulon and in Italy to his seizure of power in the coup of 18 Brumaire, Napoleon's actions both shaped and were shaped by the revolutionary events.
 His military genius, political acumen, and ambition propelled him to the forefront of European history.